mkuchak/usend/docs/api-reference.md

 - `options` (optional): An object that can contain the following optional properties:
   - `vendorUrl` (string): The URL of the vendor's API.
 If not specified, the default vendor's URL will be used.
   - `vendorApiKey` (string): The API key for the vendor's API.
 If not specified, the default vendor's API key will be used.
-  - `domain` (string): The domain to be used for DKIM signing.
-If not specified, the domain of the sender's email address will be used.
   - `dkimPrivateKey` (string): The private key for DKIM signing.
 If not specified, DKIM signing will be disabled.

 Throws an error if the `vendorUrl` is invalid or if the `vendorUrl` is provided without the `vendorApiKey`.